MicrosoftDocs/winrt-api/windows.gaming.input/windows_gaming_input.md

 ## -description

-Provides access to game controller input.
+Provides access to game controller input for Windows applications.

 ## -remarks

-UWP apps cannot receive input from an Xbox One Controller while the app is not in focus.
+A Windows application must have focus to receive input from an Xbox One Controller.

+> [!Important]
+> Legacy Win32 console applications should use the [XInput Game Controller APIs](https://docs.microsoft.com/windows/win32/xinput/xinput-game-controller-apis-portal) instead.

 ## -examples